OpenShiftInAction/autoinstaller/README.md

                         chapter you would like to provision through --config CONF_FILE    autoinstaller config file, default is autoinstaller.conf
+  -p DEPLOYMENT, --provider DEPLOYMENT
+                        the deployment provider you'd like to use from your configuration file
   -d, --dry-run         use this option to output the installation command but
                         not launch the installer
 ```

+### Multiple providers in a single configuration

+You can have multiple providers in a single `autoinstaller.conf`.
+To specify a provider or override what is defined in your `[global]` configuration, use the `-p` or `--provider` parameter to specify the provider you want to use.

 ## Advanced Usage